-Cellulose-based Plastic: The Next Big Thing in Sustainable Packaging
+Cellulose-based Plastic is the Next Big Thing in Packaging

 Did you know that cellulose is the best raw material to eliminate plastic?
 Even better, it is the most abundant naturally occurring resource on Earth with more than 180 billion tons being produced every year.